thoughtbot/Argo/README.md

 `Post` comments could also be an array of a custom struct `Comment` in that example and the decoding code would still be the same as long as `Comment` also conforms to `JSONDecodable`.

+For more examples on how to use Argo, please check out the tests.